Government Websites, Real Estate Agents, A Drive around the Block, And More Ways to Find REO Homes in Your Area

 Often, REO properties are sold “as-is,” and many need work before they can be sold again or lived in.
 When he works with seasoned investors, Barnett discusses the risk and the scope of the work that the property needs.
 For people new to REO properties, he says that he takes a slightly different approach.

-An agent with REO experience will be able to explain what it means if the HVAC is missing or the roof is leaking, guiding you through things you will have to fix or deal with.
-Barnett, for instance, will walk the property with clients (or via video) to identify things that would need to be repaired or renovated.
+An agent with REO experience can explain what it means if the HVAC is missing or the roof is leaking, guiding you through what you will have to fix or deal with.
+Barnett, for instance, will walk the property with clients (or via video) to identify things that need to be repaired or renovated.

 2. Use the MLS